Hands prepping yellow and green beans on a cutting board in a professional kitchen

 Johnny Auer

-16 min read May 2026
+15 min read May 2026

 Read the essay →

-Open the sandbox →
+Open the position tool →

 The Alignment Test Your technology stack works for someone.
 Find out who.
 Select your vendors and see who owns the customer relationship.
+Per-vendor verdicts and the Monday move for each.

 Run the test →